 - If you do not wish to view the hierarchy of the entities chosen in Figure 5 and Figure 6, then you can choose the Concise option against the Entity (OU or SG) format in Figure 7.
 By default, Descriptive option is chosen against the Entity (OU or SG) format.

-- Clicking the Update button will register the changes and help you generate the User Session Details report accordingly.
+- Clicking the Update button will register the changes and help you generate the Sessions by Users report accordingly.

-- The User Session Details report can now be generated for the users within each of the chosen Security groups.
+- The Sessions by Users report can now be generated for the users with each of the chosen Security groups.